Transport and age-friendly cities

 Using technology to plan travel

 Transport services are only useful for people who can access and use them effectively.
-Groups that could benefit most from improved access to transport are more likely to lack access to technology to plan travel.
+Groups who benefit most from improved physical access to transport are more likely to lack access to technology to plan travel.
 This was a finding by the Inclusive Design Team at the University of Cambridge.

 Two hands of an older person are poised above the keyboard of a laptop computer.